twagar11/ansible-labs/setup/Configure-Inventory.md

 ## Step 2 - Install `nano`

-to keep commands as simple as possible, we'll use `nano`
+To keep commands as simple as possible, we'll use `nano`

 ```bash
 $ sudo apt-get install nano -y